mgyarmathy/markdown-resume-builder/resume.md

    - Planned and coordinated six rush week events for 150+ potential new members on a fixed budget
    - Responsible for communication between pledges and pledge leadership throughout Fall 2012 semester, utilizing social media for effective mass-communication

-**Counselor, Impact Retreat**
-**Summer 2012**{:.date}

-   - Provided incoming freshmen students mentoring and encouragement at the 4-day retreat and introduced them to the Christian community at Texas A&M

 ## Skills
    - Extensive knowledge of HTML/CSS/Javascript, JQuery, AngularJS, Knockout, SASS, PHP, and MySQL